 For example, do your students have reduced mobility or dexterity?
 If all your students have access to technology at your school, ask your students or tech teacher what accommodations your students typically use with the computers available.

-For students who need a screen reader, the Quorum tutorial for beginners or the Quorum tutorial for comfortable students is a great place to start.
-Quorum started as an interpreted language originally designed to be easier to hear through screen readers for blind or visually impaired users.
+For students who use a screen reader, the Quorum tutorial for beginners or the Quorum tutorial for comfortable students is a great place to start.
+Quorum started as an interpreted language designed to be accessible to screen reader users.
 Eventually, it became a general purpose programming language designed for any user.
 You can use these Hour of Code tutorials with your entire classroom.
 And, if you want to go beyond an Hour of Code, the team at Quorum has additional tools and curriculum.

 The Code.org tutorials are all designed to be used with or without sound.
 All the videos have captions.
 Some students can also benefit from headphones set to a higher volume.